ese5160/a14g-final-submission-t09-k-f-c/index.markdown

   - Utilize logic analyzer and be careful about connection of hardware.
   - Ask others for help when trapped (especially the teacher).

-### 2.8 Project Links

-- Project Links
+## Related Links

 - URL to your Node-RED: We are running node-red on local service due to the forbidden in our Azure VM.
 The source code of node-red and additional python web service, please see [A12G/web/](https://github.com/ese5160/a12g-firmware-drivers-t09-k-f-c/tree/main/web)
 - A12G code repository: https://github.com/ese5160/a12g-firmware-drivers-t09-k-f-c
 - final PCBA on Altium 365: https://upenn-eselabs.365.altium.com/designs/folder-5853D6FB-9421-4C9F-A2A8-B61DBEEFAA1B
-## 3. Hardware & Software Requirements
+## Hardware & Software Requirements

-### 3.1 Hardware Requirements Specification (HRS)
+### Hardware Requirements Specification (HRS)

 - **HRS 01** - Project shall be based on SAMW25 microcontroller